 “The process of gum contouring typically takes only one office visit.”

-Check out what others are saying about our dental services on Yelp: What Is Gum Contouring and Reshaping in Palmer, AK
+Check out what others are saying about our dental services on Google: What Is Gum Contouring and Reshaping in Palmer, AK

 Recovery and Aftercare

 There is a recovery process associated with the reshaping of the gum line.
 On the day of the surgery, someone should drive the patient to and from the appointment since some type of anesthesia will be used.
 The patient should also rest the entire day to help with the healing process.

 Patients should expect to feel a little soreness, and there may be some swelling around the gums.
 Discomfort and swelling can be managed with common over-the-counter pain relievers such as Tylenol®, Advil®, and Motrin®.
 Patients should avoid aspirin, however, as this can increase the bleeding.

 Patients need to be mindful of what they eat in the days following the procedure.
 Foods to avoid are those that are crunchy, spicy, difficult to chew, or have nuts or seeds.
 Patients should stick to soft foods that are cool, as heat can result in bleeding and other complications.
 Some examples of recommended foods include: